 Comparative market analysis (CMA)

 Ask the Realtor® to prepare a comparative market analysis.
 The CMA is a detailed report of similar homes offered for sale, homes under contract, recently sold and listings recently expired, canceled or withdrawn.
 The CMA will give you a good starting point for your offer.

 How much is the seller paying for homeowner's insurance?

 A simple but significant issue, because the insurance premium is included in your monthly mortgage payment.
 If the homeowner's insurance premium is exorbitant, the lender may refuse to extend a mortgage on the property because the debt-to-income ratio is out of whack.

 Does the seller have a Comprehensive Loss Underwriting Exchange (CLUE) report?

-CLUE is a loss history report that contains any insurance claims on a home in the last few years.
+A CLUE report contains information about any insurance claims made on a home within the last seven years.
 Why is a CLUE report important?
 A CLUE report will disclose any damage to the home, including flood damage after a storm.

 Only the homeowner can request a CLUE report.
 The seller can obtain a free CLUE report for the home once a year from LexisNexis.
 The request for the CLUE report can be made online or by calling (866) 312-8076.
-If a C.L.U.E. report cannot be obtained before making an offer, home buyers may want to make their offer contingent upon a clean C.L.U.E. report.
-You might be surprised to know thatclaims made by the home seller can increase YOUR insurance rates!
+If a CLUE report cannot be obtained before making an offer, home buyers may want to make their offer contingent upon a clean CLUE report.
+You might be surprised to know that claims made by the home seller can increase your future insurance rates!